 - Consider a LinkedIn Premium subscription, so you can monitor who views your profile.

 - Be skeptical of invites you receive from unknown contacts.
 A common scheme by cyber criminals is the creation of fictional personas on LinkedIn that can be used for corporate espionage.
 Threat actors can approach executives, posing as customer prospects, job recruiters, or former colleagues.
-Once accepted into the executive’s LinkedIn network, the threat actor can send a spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. email or attempt to extract proprietary information and monitor the executive’s new connections and clients.
+Once accepted into the executive’s LinkedIn network, the threat actor can send a spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. email or attempt to extract proprietary information and monitor the executive’s new connections and clients.

 - Be aware of fake users.
 Take time to verify and look for warning signs.
 In addition to keyword stuffing and scraped photos, a user with a small number of connections should be viewed as suspicious.
 Be cautious of incomplete profiles and poor spelling.
 LinkedIn encourages users to report bogus accounts using the drop-down arrow next to that user’s profile.